Indirect estimation from orphanhood in multiple inquiries

 One estimate of this difference that can be readily calculated from census data is the difference between the median ages of currently married men and currently married women.
 It is more appropriate than the difference between the singulate mean ages at marriage of men and women in populations in which marital dissolution or polygynous marriage is common.
 The median is used rather than the mean so that differential age exaggeration by older respondents, who are probably no longer bearing children anyway, does not distort the estimate.

 This approach to the estimation of the mean age of men at the birth of their children assumes that the ages of the fathers of children born to unmarried women are the same, on average, as the ages of the fathers of children born to married women.
-They may not be and this could introduce a significant bias into the estimate of
+They may not be and this could introduce a significant bias into the estimate of M¯m in populations in which childbearing outside marriage is common.
+While it is difficult to think of a solution to this problem, fortunately the mortality estimates are not very sensitive to errors in the estimate of M¯m.

 Step 2: Calculate the synthetic cohort measures of orphanhood in adulthood